Send vital aid to displaced families in Syria and Iraq – and enable them to return when it's safe.

 - That the Supreme Court considering the men's appeal would recognise Petr, Abdulmonem and Hassan's innocence

-- That, whatever the decision, the men would be able to shine God's light throughout their difficult circumstances
+- That, whatever the decision, God's light will shine through

 - For the Lord's grace, protection and encouragement to be poured out on all involved.